II-1 University Libraries

 The Libraries at the University of North Dakota are recognized as one of the region's most important resources.
-The Chester Fritz Library and its three branches, together with the Harley E. French Library of the Health Sciences and the Thormodsgard Law Library support the University's academic programs.
-The Chester Fritz Library and its three branches have nearly 1,300,000 items, over a million pieces of microform and subscriptions to approximately 5,000 serial titles.
-The government documents collection has over 500,000 items.
-When the two professional libraries of law and medicine are included, the total number of items in libraries on the UND campus is over three million.
+The Chester Fritz Library, the School of Medicine and Health Sciences Library Resources and the Thormodsgard Law Library support the University's academic programs.
+The Chester Fritz Library and its three branches have over 2.0 million volumes, including thousands of online resources.
+The Special Collections department collects documents related to regional history and genealogical resources, including a large collection of Norwegian bygdebøker (place histories).
+The government documents collection has over 1 million items.
+When the two professional libraries of law and medicine are included, the total number of items in libraries on the UND campus is over 2.5 million.

 The Libraries provide access to scholarly resources in many different media including print, microformat, audio, video and electronic.
-Information about the holdings of the Chester Fritz Library, the Thormodsgard Law Library and the Harley E. French Library of the Health Sciences is included in ODIN, the online public catalog.
-ODIN also contains information about collections held at many other libraries in North Dakota.
+Information about the holdings of the Chester Fritz Library, the Thormodsgard Law Library and the School of Medicine & Health Sciences Library Resources is included in ODIN, the online public catalog.
+ODIN also contains information about collections held at many other libraries in North Dakota .
 A search may be conducted for information at an individual library or the search may look for holdings at all ODIN libraries.

-The Libraries purchase access to electronic indexes, abstracts and full text of journal articles, proceedings and books.
-Most of these electronic resources may be accessed by computer through the Libraries' web pages.
+The Libraries provide access to electronic indexes, abstracts and full text of journal articles, proceedings and books.
+These electronic resources may be accessed by computer through the Libraries' web pages.
 Each web page offers continually updated information about the Library's resources, hours, services and activities, as well as active links to ODIN and other databases and web sites.
 Visit the web pages at:

-The Documents/Patents & Trademark/Periodicals Department presently houses many materials in microformat (microfilm, microfiche, microprint, and microcard) and non-book materials (cassettes, media kits, CD ROM disks, software, etc.) as well as periodicals in paper format.
-The department's holdings include the ERIC collection, containing well over 500,000 education documents.
+The Documents/ Patents and Trademark/ Periodicals collections hold many materials in microformat (microfilm, microfiche, microprint, and microcard) and non-book materials (DVD, cassettes, media kits, CD ROM disks, software, etc.) as well as periodicals in paper format.
+The holdings include the ERIC collection, containing well over 500,000 education documents.
 UND and North Dakota State University serve as a joint regional depository for U.S. Government publications.
 Together, the two schools receive nearly all publications available to libraries from the federal government.
 The UND Patent and Trademark Depository contains design, utility, and reissue patents from 1961 to date.
 Trademark information is also available.
 A computerized search system is in place to assist in searching patents and trademarks.

-Students, faculty and staff may visit, call or e-mail the Reference and Research Services desk for help involving use of the Library or Internet resources.
+Students, faculty and staff may visit, call, online chat or e-mail the Reference and Research Services department for help involving use of the Library or Internet resources.
 The Reference and Research Services staff is prepared to provide information; help with individual research; and conduct classes, tours and special sessions with respect to specific electronic and print tools.
 As part of Chester Fritz Library's instructional sessions, students and faculty are able to have hands-on experience in the Library's Instructional Technology Center (ITC).

 Subject bibliographers are assigned to each academic department to assist department members in ordering library materials and in providing specialized reference services and instructional sessions.
 Each department also designates an official representative to work with the Library.

 The Access Services Department is composed of Circulation, Interlibrary Loan and Class Reserves.
 It is located on the second (main) floor of the Library.
 The UND passport card serves as your library card and is used for library transactions.
-All materials circulate except for those located in Reference and Special Collections.
-All items are subject to recall at any time.
+All items are subject to recall.
 Materials not included in the Library collections may be requested through Interlibrary Loan.
 Requests may be submitted either electronically or manually.
-The library provides electronic course reserves allowing students to access reserve materials on campus and remotely through the Internet.

-Other library services include photocopying, printing services, general tours and computers available for doing Library research.
-A computer lab, located on the third floor has workstations for word processing, e-mail and using the Internet.
+Other library services include scanning, photocopying, printing services, group study areas, general tours and computers available for doing Library research.
+A computer lab, located on the third floor has workstations for special research software, word processing, e-mail and using the Internet.

 2.1 TEST SCORING SERVICE